-But if you’re wondering whether secluded island life is right for you, there a few things to consider: the beautiful spot is really great for bird watching, with around 10,000 puffins.
+If you’re wondering whether secluded island life is right for you, there a few things to consider: the beautiful spot is really great for bird watching, with around 10,000 puffins.
 Plus, there are also lots of sheep to keep you company.

 But there’s only small shop – and, well, no pub.

 Discover & Share this Wow GIF with everyone you know.
 GIPHY is how you search, share, discover, and create GIFs.